GNUNotUsername/MozAVRt/README.md

 * A sheet music PDF is read in.
 * The PDF is converted to greyscale PNG(s) and concatenated together in the event the original PDF had several pages.
-* Contrast is heightened such that details are easier to distinguish.
+* Contrast is heightened and noisy borders are cropped such that details are easier to distinguish.
-* A vertical column on each page is scanned to create rough boundaries around the musical staves.
 * A YOLO-network is used to segment the musical components (notes, accidentals, repeats etc) on each staff and record their positions.
-* Each identified musical component is fed into a classifier CNN to convert it into an enumerated/tokenised form.
+* Each identified musical component is fed into a classifier to convert it into an enumerated/tokenised form.
-* Tokens are reassembled in order, into a pseudo-abstract syntax tree per instrumental part.
+* Tokens are reassembled in order into a pseudo-abstract syntax tree per instrumental part.
-* The syntax tree for each part is "compiled" into a set of frequencies, start timestamps and stop timestamps.
+* The syntax tree for each part is "compiled" into a set of wave periods, start timestamps and stop timestamps.
 * These tone sets are serialised onto disk using protocol buffers.

 The format of the tone set protocol buffers are illustrated in the below diagram: